Translate

 "It was a story about people not taking proper precautions on the water."

-The news station would pull out our video any time it was relevant to a story.
-"Playtime in Parguera; dogs on the water; no life preservers."
+The news station would pull out our video any time it was relevant to a story: "Playtime in Parguera; dogs on the water; no life preservers."

 You can imagine.
 Here are some of the publications from over the years: (R) a local calendar which I no longer have; around 2008 or so.

 Then there was the magazine of winning photographs, which I do still have.
-I didn't take the photograph, but as you see in the photo below, people love the (seemingly) idyllic lifestyle.
+I didn't take the picture, but as you see in the photo below, people love the (seemingly) idyllic lifestyle.
 It is terrific...if you can get someone else to maintain the boat.

 The white dock you see in this photo and the calendar above belonged to Villa Parguera, a popular hotel in town.
 For a number of years I taught the owner's granddaughter to paint, along with a school friend, in one of the hotel's conference rooms.